-ESID’s approach is based on the premise that states can be engines of inclusive development by providing public services to people living in poverty and those who are side-lined by markets and politicians.
+ESID’s approach is based on the premise that states can be engines of inclusive development by providing public services to people living in poverty and those who are sidelined by markets and politicians.

 Looking at how Northern welfare states evolved may serve as a guide towards inclusive development.
 Was it just about enacting the right laws and building the bureaucratic capacity needed for implementing them?
-Or was it the evolution of a new kind of political commitment that enabled social provisioning for people who were not economically or politically powerful?
+Or was it the evolution of a new kind of political commitment that enabled social provision for people who were not economically or politically powerful?

-Social provisioning is both politically driven and has political impacts.
+Social provision is both politically driven and has political impacts.
 For example, effective forms of service delivery can increase state capacity and legitimacy and help define the constitution of citizenship for certain groups.
-On the other hand, a number of factors can undermine governments’ ability to deliver high quality social provisioning.
+On the other hand, a number of factors can undermine governments’ ability to deliver high quality social provision.
 These include weak state capacity and lack of commitment among national and local elites, a lack of vision about alternative and more effective ways of service delivery, inappropriate incentive structures among frontline service delivery staff, and the withdrawal of non-poor groups from public provision.

 Our research found that problems in delivering basic services and social protection have less to do with policy agenda-setting than with the politics of design and implementation.
-ESID researchers are exploring what determines the quality of social provisioning.
+ESID researchers are exploring what determines the quality of social provision.
 We are mapping out the relations between the overall political settlement and service delivery in countries like Bangladesh, Cambodia, Ghana, Rwanda and Uganda.